 Preparing a Bed

 Prepare soil first with compost or manure and gently mix into the top layer only (roughly the uppermost six inches of soil).
 Cauliflower is a heavy feeder and requires a good amount of nitrogen.
-Adding a nitrogen-rich organic fertilizer (affiliate link) at this point will benefit your cauliflower crop down the road.
+Adding a nitrogen-rich organic fertilizer at this point will benefit your cauliflower crop down the road.

 Always test your soil’s pH prior to planting.